malkov3000/FFXI/README.md

 Intended to be a standard GearSwap LUA template as a starting point for newbies.

+Name_JOB.lua has all the features included.
+The other examples only contain what the need for that specific job.

 Place in Windower>addons>GearSwap>data folder.
 Open with Notepad++ or similar and read the comments to see where to add your gear sets.